 Pilates works on the alignment of the body, the breath and the core as well as all over strength and mobility work and training the body to move correctly.
 All those things that are important for running as well.

-I really put this to practice last year, when I finally faced up to my biggest ever challenge and ran my first marathon.
+I really put this to practice in 2019, when I finally faced up to my biggest ever challenge and ran my first marathon.
 It was an amazing journey of discovery about what my body and mind were able to achieve - there were high's and low's and most of the training was extremely hard.
 But I trusted my body because I had confidence in it's ability and my awareness of alignment and core strength meant lower risk of injury.
 My Pilates training helped me believe I could run that distance injury free.

 Here are a few of my favourite exercises for running:

 1. Single leg Squats - for leg strength and training the glutes to work instead of over using the knees